Skip to Content

 Just as the sloths settled down a large troop of white-face monkeys appeared out of nowhere, swinging through the trees and even climbing on the hotel balconies.
 I stood in the rain for a half hour watching it all.

-parador iguana
+Parador iguana

 On another day we were having lunch by the pool when an iguana jumped onto one of your loung chairs.
 I think he wanted in on the chicken skewers.
 A staff member waited for me to take a photo and then shooed him away.